 Don’t be surprised if a carrier chooses a lower-paying shipper over you because they provide drivers’ restrooms and coffee.
 Driver-friendly facilities can include vending machines, convenient parking spaces, equipment to refill tires, comfortable bathrooms, and even complimentary beverages.
 When a driver must spend several hours waiting for a load, they need a place to take a break.
 It can be a real challenge for the driver if there isn’t parking or a place to relax.
 If a driver enjoys their experience at the shipper’s facility, it can have lasting effects.

 A proper transportation management system (TMS) provides an efficient procedure for transportation options and offers capabilities valued by carriers.
 For example, integrated with yard management, a TMS can define dwell time and help reduce it.
 Using such technology allows shippers to automate and standardize communication and business processes with carriers, which reduces labor time and possible data errors.
 A TMS is an excellent repository of all shipping data for shippers and carriers.
-Embracing technology will lead to seamless, integrated management, making it easier for a carrier to work with you.
+Embracing technology will lead to seamless, integrated management, making it easier for carriers to move desirable freight.

 Carriers won’t be excited to work with shippers dependent on seasonal shipping volumes.
 Year-round consistency is an advantage for shippers.
 Shippers should work with carriers to find their empty miles and help use them with maximum efficiency.
 For example, ordering longer hauls at the end of the work week will create more driving time during the weekend.
 Shippers also contribute to driver retention by creating predictable schedules and reliable payment terms.

 Carrier-friendly shippers use flexible and fair contracts to support their and the carrier’s business.
 There is no such thing as too much communication in a partnership.
 First, shippers must share long-term strategies, plans, and supply chain initiatives with the carrier to achieve its target.
 Good shippers ask about the carrier’s best practices, geography, and hours.
 Asking questions provides the shipper flexibility and knowledge of a carrier’s capacity, plus where and when they are available to take loads.
-Communication leads to mutual trust and an effective partnership.
+Communication leads to mutual trust and an effective partnership when delivering desirable freight.

 How can you make carriers more interested in your load?
 Of course, a lot revolves around the rate, but there are a few things that can contribute as well: